 Research/Professional Development Funds for Instructors:

-- For Discovery & Linked seminar formats, each participating faculty members receives a research stipend depending on the chosen enrollment maximum: $2000 per faculty member for 30 students, $2500 for 35 students, and $3000 for 40 students.
+- For Discovery & Linked seminar formats, each participating faculty members receives a research fund depending on the chosen enrollment maximum: $2000 per faculty member for 30 students, $2500 for 35 students, and $3000 for 40 students.

 During the 2015-2016 academic year, the program offered 87 courses, and student evaluations from these courses were positive.
 A number of faculty members reported that their experience teaching one of these seminars has been one of the highlights of their careers as professors.
 For the 2016-2017 academic year, the program’s goal is to offer approximately 100 seminars.